 Clearly, missing class is not a wise idea.
 Your attendance or lack thereof is your choice and your responsibility.
+However, I do keep track of attendance to some extent, and may use it when assigning final grades at the end of the term, for students who are at the borderline between two grades.

 If you do miss class, you are responsible for the material that was covered; it is not my responsibility to teach it to you.